dmochow/gca/index.md

 GCA is an unsupervised learning algorithm that automatically identifies Granger causal connections in your data!

-Here you can find the latest implementations, beginning with the original Matlab code.
+Here you will find the latest features, beginning with the original Matlab code.

 ### Load the provided simulated data
 ```markdown